Manchester United boss Jose Mourinho urges vice-chairman Ed Woodward to tie up quick £24m deal for defender Michael Keane

-- The Red Devils will benefit from 25 per cent sell-on clause inserted into that deal
+- Red Devils would keep £6m from the deal due to a 25 per cent sell-on clause

 Follow us: @MailOnline on Twitter | DailyMail on Facebook